free hit

 6: And when the woman saw that the tree was good for food, and that it was pleasant to the eyes, and a tree to be desired to make one wise, she took of the fruit thereof, and did eat, and gave also unto her husband with her; and he did eat.
 (Emphasis added.)

 At some point, after reading and rereading this passage and the verses that follow, I concluded that God excoriated Eve more roundly and punished her more severely than He did Adam not because she was more wicked, but because she represented an actual threat.
 Seeking knowledge, she chose to eat the fruit, whereas Adam ate passively and only because she handed the fruit to him and had tried it first.
-Adam would never of his own accord betray or compete with God the way Satan had.
+Adam would never of his own accord have betrayed or competed with God the way Satan did.
 Eve, on the other hand, aspired to be godlike.

-Crumb’s version (above) doesn’t support this reading so much.
+Crumb’s version (above) doesn’t particularly support this reading.
 His text is taken from Robert Alter’s (generally excellent) translation, and in this interpretation of events, Eve simply falls prey to the serpent’s wiles; she thinks the fruit looks good, so she eats, with no thought for what she might learn.
 Alter discusses the challenges of translating this section in a detailed note:

 Crumb, for his part, explicitly credits Eve’s actions almost wholly to the serpent’s temptation.